emanuel-gold/portfolio-website/src/portfolio/govramp-website-refresh.md

 ## Outcome

 The best part: once the site’s theme was built, adding new content and applying new styles to existing pages took a few hours.
-Normally, this would have taken their team several days.
+Normally, this would have taken their team multiple days.

 <!--Click on the images below to see more of the finished product and comparisons.-->